umairkarel/cogs/moderation/verification/documentation.md

 With the `add` subcommand you can add a verification role.
-You can set `reverse` to `true` then the Role will get removed from the user and not added.
+If you set `reverse` to `true`, the role will be removed from the user instead of added.

 ```css
 .verification [add|a|+] <role> [reverse=False]